hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 Monte-Carlo results can be used to calculate some characteristics which will be called "statistics".

-There are some standard methods borrowed from `DiffEq.jl` package (see more here <https://diffeq.sciml.ai/stable/features/ensemble/#Summary-Statistics>).
+There are some standard methods taken from `SciMLBase.jl` (see more here <https://docs.sciml.ai/DiffEqDocs/stable/features/ensemble/#Example-4:-Using-the-Analysis-Tools>).

-See below several methods that calculates statistics for some particular time point.
+See below several methods that calculate statistics for some particular time point.

 ```julia
 timestep_mean(mcv1,2)